klosworks/cpponvim/README.md

 ## A "Hello World" project to test the setup

 You can test your setup with the following Hello World project.
-Just copy the 3 following files into a single folder, build it with `bash build.sh` and open `vim main.cpp`.
+Just copy the 3 following files into a single folder and build it.

 *build.sh*
 ```